 Read, eat, drink, engage in conversation, correct papers, use a computer or laptop, or perform any activity not related to the administration.

 Use phones/mobile devices during the exam administration.
-If a proctor has a mobile device, it must be set to silent so it will not cause any disturbance or be a distraction.
+If a proctor has a mobile device, it must be set to silent so it won't cause a disturbance or be a distraction.
 It should only be used during emergencies.